ratawfiq/SoftwareEngineer/README.md

 	3) rename the 'menu_page' to 'order_page'
 v1.7 - 11/19/18 -Eric
 	1. Create user account is finished.
-Am able to store data on database
+Am able to store data on database v1.8 - 11/25/18
+1. Fixed login and create account.
+In login I make a database call to check if the username is valid.
+In create account, a customer cannot use a username if it is already in the database.
+2. Edited making an order confirmation page.
+Made PHP files to pull food details, pull latest order details, store order details, and store food item details.
+Added functions to send data to database, find order details, finding food details.
+Updated displayOrder() so that it will use database data.
+Am able to find the largest orderID and greatest foodPrepTime.
+Can calculate kitchenCookTime.
+3. NOTE: Time will be stored in seconds.
+Things needed:
+1. Need orderPrice stored into local storage.
+What is the variable name?
+2. Store delivery travel distance and time into local storage from google API.
+Time needs to be in seconds.
+3. Menu cannot have negative quantities.
+4. Is there a way to make sure that when someone is submitting an order, the food quantities cannot be all blank?

+ToDo:
+1. Pull in stored customer address details.